depebo/JEM-Project/README.md

 ## Why do you use already module-class suffix?
 Because the default JEM does not support some settings of JEM-Responsive.
 And so, only expert users, that know what they do can change the behaviour of JEM Responsive.

+## Golf Club Functionality
+- Enhanced event registration (additional fields and ability to register other members, credit check and notifications)